SebastiaoJeronimo/Static-Websites/README.md

 # Static-Websites
-Repository for storing my static websites using only HTML and CSS to learn
+Repository for storing my static websites and articles using only HTML and CSS
+This is a part of the road to master frontEnd (HTML and CSS in this case)
 Update do Bear website 14